pulumi/pulumi-docker/provider/pkg/docs-gen/image-description.md

 The Image resource uses `imageName` to refer to a fully qualified Docker image name, by the format `repository:tag`.
 Note that this does not include any digest information and thus will not cause any updates when passed to dependencies, even when using `latest` tag.
-To trigger such updates, when referencing pushed images, please use the `repoDigest` Output instead, which is of the format `repository@<algorithm>:<hash>`.
+To trigger such updates, e.g. when referencing pushed images in container orchestration and management resources, please use the `repoDigest` Output instead, which is of the format `repository@<algorithm>:<hash>` and unique per build/push.
+Note that `repoDigest` is not available for local Images.
+For a local Image not pushed to a registry, you may want to give `imageName` a unique tag per pulumi update.

 ## Cross-platform builds